Skip to main content

 Buying seed potatoes locally

 Which local places sell seed potatoes will vary depending on where you live.
 However, here are some key things to keep in mind when looking.
-Some larger retailers and chains do sell seed potatoes, which does make them relatively easy to find, but it’s also worth looking into smaller stores.
+Some larger retailers and chains do sell seed potatoes, which makes them relatively easy to find, but it’s also worth looking into smaller stores.
 The internet can be a valuable resource, but sometimes the only option is to call and ask.

-When in doubt, go to the farmers market!
+When in doubt, go to the farmers market.
 It can be a pain to get up early, and it doesn’t always mesh with everyone’s schedule, but the farmers market is a great choice!
-Being able to talk with the sellers directly is invaluable, as they can answer any questions you have and give you recommendations.
+Being able to talk with the sellers directly is invaluable, as they can answer questions you have and give you recommendations.
 Farmers markets and seed exchanges can also be a great way to find uncommon or heritage varieties that aren’t available at mass retailers.

 Several seed potatoes with green and purple sprouts